hvianna/audioMotion.js/docs/user-interface.md

 The lowest and highest frequencies represented in the spectrum analyzer.
 You can use this feature to "zoom in" a specific frequency range.

-### FFT Size and Smoothing
+### Smoothing

-<div class="settings-panel highlight-fftsize-smoothing"></div>
+<div class="settings-panel highlight-smoothing"></div>

-**FFT Size** is the number of samples used for the [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform) performed by the analyzer.

-Higher values provide greater detail in the frequency domain (especially for low frequencies), but less detail in the time domain (slower response to changes).
-The default value of **8192** usually provides the best cost/benefit ratio for both domains.

-**Smoothing** is the averaging constant used to smooth values between analysis frames.
+Averaging factor used to smooth values between analysis frames.

-Lower values make the analyzer react faster to changes, and may look better with faster tempo songs and/or larger FFT sizes.
+Lower values make the analyzer react faster to changes, and may look better with faster tempo songs and/or larger [FFT sizes](#general-settings).
-Increase it if the animation looks too "jumpy".
+Increase it if the analyzer animation looks too "jumpy".

-### FS Height (fullscreen height)
+### Fullscreen Height

 <div class="settings-panel highlight-fsheight"></div>